redis/redis-om-dotnet/README.md

 ### Starting Redis

-Before writing any code you should probably have an instance of Redis to connect to!
-Starting Redis is easy with Docker!
+Before writing any code you'll a Redis instance with the appropriate Redis modules!
+The quickest way to get this is with Docker:

 ```sh
 docker run -p 6379:6379 redislabs/redismod:preview
 ```

-### 📇 Creating an Index
+### 📇 Modeling your domain (and indexing it!)

-With Redis OM you can model your data and declare indices with minimal code:
+With Redis OM, you can model your data and declare indexes with minimal code.
+For example, here's how we might model a customer object:

 ```csharp
 [Document(StorageType = StorageType.Json)]